mbregieira/MarceloBregieira/content/about/me.md

 draft: false
 ---

 Hi!
-I’m Marcelo Bregieira, a Cybersecurity Engineer and a Sergeant in Portuguese National Guard.
+I’m Marcelo Bregieira, a Cybersecurity Engineer and a Sergeant in Portuguese National Guard (GNR).

 <!--more-->